evmcnb/quartz/content/Pearls/Combined oral contraceptive pill.md

 - Rapid return of fertility after stopping
 - Small risk of blood clots
 - Very small risk of heart attacks and strokes
-- Increased risk of breast cancer and cervical cancer
+- Increased risk of breast cancer and cervical cancer (the cancers that are **screened for**)
-- Decreased risk of endometrial, ovarian and colon cancer
+- Decreased risk of (colon), endometrial, and ovarian cancer (CEO pneumonic)
 - Improvement in premenstrual symptoms

 **Advice on taking the pill**: